Internal Fire Doors

 Regulations for internal fire doors vary by region, but generally fall under building and fire safety codes.
 In the UK, for example, doors used as part of a fire escape route must meet BS 476 or EN 1634 standards, often requiring at least 30 minutes of fire resistance.

 Other aspects, such as correct installation, self-closing mechanisms, and smoke seals, are also regulated in preventing fire spread.
+For more information see our article on fire door regulations.

 • What are the best internal fire doors for flats?

 The best internal fire doors for flats are typically FD30-rated, providing at least 30 minutes of fire resistance.
-These doors come with seals that expand under heat to prevent smoke and fire from passing through.
+These internal fire door sets come with seals that expand under heat to prevent smoke and fire from passing through.
+Popular options include solid core doors with veneer finishes, which both offer aesthetic appeal and durability, crucial in residential settings.

 • What are the regulations for internal fire doors for flats?

 Internal fire doors in flats must comply with local fire safety regulations, which usually require at least FD30-rated doors for entrances to flats and potentially for other high-risk areas like kitchens.
+In the UK, flats in buildings over 11 metres often require fire rated internal doors to be placed in doors in corridors and staircases.
+Regular inspections and maintenance are also required by law to ensure they function correctly over a period of time.

 • How do I choose the best internal fire doors for my building?